-Protecting Agencies will immediately notify the appropriate Jurisdictional Agency when a site is encountered that is not represented in the database or is designated as Unknown protection; and will work with the Jurisdictional Agency to determine the appropriate site protection designation.
+Protecting Agencies will immediately notify the appropriate Jurisdictional Agency when a site is encountered that is Undesignated or not represented in the database; and will work with the Jurisdictional Agency to determine the appropriate site protection designation.

 The safety of the public and fire suppression personnel is the first priority when planning actions to be taken to protect sites from wildfires.
 The presence of humans at any site may elevate its protection priority.